-- 4. Social Aspects of Mechatronics.
-This aspect of the course is simultaneously the most challenging, the most underdeveloped, and possibly the most fascinating the topics apparently have rare relevance to university courses in general, instead being relegated to an almost infinite variety of on-line discussions in obscure forums, some of which are quite narrow and frequented only by those with questionable motivations.
-Students will address this aspect of the course from two broad perspectives: - a) Science appears in everyday news with increasing frequency, rather than being relegated to peer-reviewed journals.
-An example in the physical sciences is the emergence of quantum computing.
+- a) Science appears in everyday news with increasing frequency, rather than being relegated to peer-reviewed journals.
 People have difficulty not only making sense of these news items, but also understanding how advances or findings will impact their futures much of this challenge is based on understanding the capabilities and limitations of science and technology.
-In some cases, the differentiation boils down to simple numeracy, which is a core component of this course.
-In other cases, technologies cannot even be comprehended or interpreted without a non-trivial grounding in physics and engineering.
-Students will be faced with simple numeracy tasks that lay the foundation for understanding very complex and futuristic technologies.
-As an example, students will learn "to count" in order to comprehend and combine probabilities, learn about Boolean logic as used in electronics, and then combine these two to learn about quantum mechanics and quantum computing. - b) Society demands an increasing responsibility on the part of scientists to their sponsors, and engagement in the societal and economic impact of science research and development.
-This is nowhere more relevant than in the field of Mechatronics an umbrella term that includes but also goes beyond an association with robotics.
-In particular, students will engage with the underpinnings of artificial generalized intelligence (AGI), which some argue will unequivocally lead to the biggest and most uncertain leap in human civilization to date (and which others insist is not possible, or at the very least, will not proceed as predicted).
+In some cases, our challenge boils down to simple digital and analog numeracy, which is a core component of this course.
+For example, we will explore the basic analog nature of a neural network and see how it's implemented with digital computers.
+This path will lead us to a better understanding of the Large Language Model of computer and data science.
+In other cases, technologies cannot be comprehended, much less interpreted, without a non-trivial grounding in physics and engineering.
+A good example of such is quantum computing.
+To even begin to comprehend this topic, we'll have to learn about "counting" to comprehend and combine probabilities, Boolean logic as used in classical electronics, and a lay approach to quantum mechanics.
+This path opens the possibility of comprehending the quantum computer. - b) Society demands an increasing responsibility on the part of scientists to their sponsors, and engagement in the societal and economic impact of science research and development.
+This is nowhere more relevant than in the field of Mechatronics, used as an umbrella term that includes but also goes beyond an association with robotics.
+Students will engage with the underpinnings of artificial generalized intelligence (AGI), which some argue will unequivocally lead (or has now led) to the biggest and most uncertain leap in human civilization to date, with fewer and fewer insisting that the jump is not possible or at the very least will not proceed as predicted.
 Students will address both the technical aspects and the social implications of many topics that fall under the aegis of AGI, such as self-replication and machine evolution, artificial life and consciousness, the limits of computing, and the prospect of simulated reality.
+Our studies will incorporate a variety of media from fiction and non-fiction writings, current events, video resources (including Hollywood), essay works from both modern and older authors, and contributions from both you and the instructor's life experiences to date.

-Important Dates during the Semester.
-In lieu of a full course schedule (for now), the following dates are important milestones in the course:
+Important Dates during the FA24 Semester. the following dates are important milestones in the course for FA24:

-- Aug 21: FDOC
+- Aug 19: FDOC

-- Aug 21: First lab.
+- Aug 19: First lab.

-- Sep 04: Labor Day (no class or lab)
+- Sep 02: Labor Day (no class or lab)

-- Sep 25: 2nd Wellness Day (no class or lab)
+- Sep 23: 2nd Wellness Day (no class or lab)

+- Nov 27: last lecture before break

-- Nov 22: Thanksgiving Break
+- Nov 28-29: Thanksgiving Break

-- Dec 06: LDOC
+- Dec 04: LDOC

-- Dec 14: Final Exam (8a)
+- Dec 10: Final Exam (8a)